We’re excited about the Conference in 2025!

 Brian Flynn

-Born in Stockbridge Massachusetts, Brian Flynn is Catholic singer/songwriter that has a true heart for serving God with his musical gifts.
-A cradle Catholic, Brian has been involved in ministry since he was 22 years old and had a “reversion” back the Catholic faith.
-He then traveled throughout New England with the Capuchin Friars of the Primitive Observance providing dynamic music for Youth 2000 Eucharistic centered Youth Retreats.
+Born in Stockbridge Massachusetts, Brian Flynn is Catholic singer/songwriter who has a true heart for serving God with his musical gifts.
+A cradle Catholic, Brian has been involved in ministry since he was 22 years old and had a “reversion” back to the Catholic faith.

-Brian moved to Michigan in 1999, where he worked as the Director of Music at St. Mary’s Catholic Church in Westphalia, MI for the past 15 years.
-In addition to leading music at St. Mary’s, Brian provides music for conferences, retreats and concerts throughout the United States, sometimes teaming up with one or more of his siblings, and his father, Vinny.
-A versatile musician, Brian also provides music for weddings and funerals.
+Brian moved to Michigan in 1999, where he has worked as the Director of Music, Religious Education, and youth ministry at St. Mary’s Catholic Church in Westphalia.
+Brian provides music for conferences, retreats and concerts throughout the United States, sometimes teaming up with one or more of his siblings, and his father, Vinny.